| |

 A school of blue rockfish swim around a kelp stipe.
 (Source: Chad King, NOAA/SIMON)

 Blue rockfish and olive rockfish are common schooling fish of the Central-Coast kelp beds.
 Blue rockfish (Sebastes mystinus) have a particularly long larval period that may last as long as four to five months (depending on who you talk to).
 During this time, the young fish may be carried dozens or even hundreds of miles from shore, and survive by eating copepods and krill as well as other planktonic animals.
-Despite the fact that these larvae are often carried offshore by ocean currents, come April or May, massive swarms of juvenile blue rockfish often appear in the kelp beds.
+Despite the fact that these larvae are often carried offshore by ocean currents, come April or May, massive swarms of juvenile blue rockfish often appear in the kelp beds (MBA 1999).
 How they make their way back to shore is still a matter of speculation.

 Note: Other species of rockfish don’t even get around to releasing larvae until the middle of the upwelling season.
 These spring spawners release a “third wave” of rockfish larvae later in spring and covered in the section on open ocean life in May.